pifroggi/vs_colorfix/README.md

 <br />

 ## Guided Color Fix
-Fixes colors guided by a trained AI model that can intelligently transfer colors from a reference while avoiding the bleed/bloom produced by the Average and Wavelet Color Fix when the shift is not uniform, but is much slower.
+Fixes color shift guided by a trained AI model that intelligently transfer colors from a reference while avoiding the bleed/bloom produced by the Average and Wavelet Color Fix when the shift is not uniform, but is much slower.

 ```python
 import vs_colorfix